tylerfouch/Modeling-NYC-Transit-Demand/README.md

 This project was created as part of a larger project to devise a plan for much-needed rapid transit (subway/metro) expansion in the NYC metro area.
 I needed a way to estimate rapid transit ridership at any location within the tri-state area in order to statistically support decisions (such as station locations, route alignments, and proposed service frequencies) within the plan.

 I developed a model to do just that, based on realistically available parameters: population density, job density, distance to Midtown Manhattan, the amount of service the station receives or might receive, whether it is a terminus station, whether it's ADA accessible, and whether it's a "commuter" station (a station with a transfer to commuter rail or a bus terminal, for example).
-In the model, these parameters are represented by `DENSITY_BG`, `JOB_DENSITY_BG_LOG` (log-transformed), `DISTANCE`, `TOTAL_FREQUENCY` `TERMINUS`, `ADA`, and `COMMUTER`, respectively.
+In the model, these parameters are represented by `DENSITY_BG`, `JOB_DENSITY_BG_LOG` (log-transformed), `DISTANCE`, `TOTAL_FREQUENCY`, `TERMINUS`, `ADA`, and `COMMUTER`, respectively.
 There is also an additional variable `FREQUENCY-COMMUTER_INTERACTION` that represents the interaction between `TOTAL_FREQUENCY` and `COMMUTER`.

 A number of publically-available resources were used in order to complete this project—these can be found below in the Sources section.